Dissipation

-In thermodynamics, dissipation is the result of an irreversible process that takes place in homogeneous thermodynamic systems.
+In thermodynamics, dissipation is the result of an irreversible process that affects a thermodynamic system.
 In a dissipative process, energy (internal, bulk flow kinetic, or system potential) transforms from an initial form to a final form, where the capacity of the final form to do thermodynamic work is less than that of the initial form.
-For example, heat transfer is dissipative because it is a transfer of internal energy from a hotter body to a colder one.
-Following the second law of thermodynamics, the entropy varies with temperature (reduces the capacity of the combination of the two bodies to do work), but never decreases in an isolated system.
+For example, transfer of energy as heat is dissipative because it is a transfer of energy other than by thermodynamic work or by transfer of matter, and spreads previously concentrated energy.
+Following the second law of thermodynamics, in conduction and radiation from one body to another, the entropy varies with temperature (reduces the capacity of the combination of the two bodies to do work), but never decreases in an isolated system.

+In mechanical engineering, dissipation is the irreversible conversion of mechanical energy into thermal energy with an associated increase in entropy.

-These processes produce entropy at a certain rate.
-The entropy production rate times ambient temperature gives the dissipated power.
+Processes with defined local temperature produce entropy at a certain rate.
+The entropy production rate times local temperature gives the dissipated power.
 Important examples of irreversible processes are: heat flow through a thermal resistance, fluid flow through a flow resistance, diffusion (mixing), chemical reactions, and electric current flow through an electrical resistance (Joule heating).

 Definition

-Thermodynamic dissipative processes are essentially irreversible.
-They produce entropy at a finite rate.
+Dissipative thermodynamic processes are essentially irreversible because they produce entropy.
+Planck regarded friction as the prime example of an irreversible thermodynamic process.
 In a process in which the temperature is locally continuously defined, the local density of rate of entropy production times local temperature gives the local density of dissipated power.

 A particular occurrence of a dissipative process cannot be described by a single individual Hamiltonian formalism.
 A dissipative process requires a collection of admissible individual Hamiltonian descriptions, exactly which one describes the actual particular occurrence of the process of interest being unknown.
-This includes friction, and all similar forces that result in decoherency of energy—that is, conversion of coherent or directed energy flow into an indirected or more isotropic distribution of energy.
+This includes friction and hammering, and all similar forces that result in decoherence of energy—that is, conversion of coherent or directed energy flow into an indirected or more isotropic distribution of energy.